 Wheat products, which make up about 20% to 50% of the American diet, contain higher levels of gluten than in the past.
+In addition, meat substitutes can contain it labeled as seitan, which adds to exposure levels.
 Ingestion of gluten, antibiotics, etc, causes damage to the barrier which protects the gut.
 The gluten particles are able to “leak” into the blood and travel to other parts of the body which causes a condition called gluten sensitivity (GS).

 These partially digested particles put the immune system on alert which results in the dispatch of inflammatory messengers to other parts of the body, including the brain whenever the “enemy” is present.
 Gluten even crosses the blood brain barrier and inflames the brain tissues.
 Many studies have shown complete or partial remission of brain-related problems such as schizophrenia, depression, ADHD, autism, migraines and Alzheimer’s Disease when gluten is removed from the diet.
 12

 Gluten sensitivity differs from celiac disease in that the autoimmune response is not yet active and extensive damage to the intestinal villi has not occurred.
 The problem is that GS may lead to celiac disease in those at risk.
 Once the immune system has been sensitized to gluten, it may recognize other substances as foreign and another food allergy can result.
 13

 If the gut can be healed, allergic reactions (cross reactions) to other foods may be prevented.
 Food intolerances are somewhat different in that they do not cause an immune response but rather a local one, such as lactose intolerance, where the lactose cannot be digested because of lack of an enzyme.
 This causes bloating, gas, cramping, etc. Intolerance can become a side effect of celiac disease.
 12